cnumr/best-practices/chapters/BP_001_en.md

 Several succesful products of the digital world – Google, Twitter, WhatsApp, Pinterest, Instagram, etc. – provide a single service and rely on great functional sobriety.

-When analyzing the expression of need, ask yourself the question: "What happens if we don't have it?" ".
+When analyzing the expression of the need, ask yourself the question: "What happens if we don't have it?" ".

 Respect the YAGNI (You Ain't Gonna Need It) principle of extreme programming: develop when you actually need a feature, not when you imagine you need it.